Maria Dorothea Wagner

-Maria Dorothea Wagner (1719 - 1792) was a German painter and drafter.
+Maria Dorothea Wagner (1719 - 1792) was a German painter and draughtswoman.
 She was primarily a landscape artist, focusing on the landscape of Saxony.

 Life and work

 Maria Dorothea Wagner was born in 1719 in Weimar.
 Her father was a court painter for the duchess Sophie Charlotte of Brandenburg-Bayreuth.
 Her brother was Christian Wilhelm Ernst Dietrich.

 She died in 1792 in Meissen.